andrew-lundy/andrew-lundy/README.md

 I am a software engineer with the mission of building a sustainable future for bees and humans by integrating software and apiculture.

-Currently running Rusty Nail Software; freelancing as an iOS Developer; building my own products.
+Currently running Rusty Nail Software; contracting as an iOS Developer; building RoadHazard.